Harshakf95/Nethra-Vigil/server/README.md

-# Nethra Sentinel - Backend Server
+# Karthikeyan Sentinel - Backend Server

-This is the backend server for the Nethra Sentinel application, built with Node.js, Express, and MongoDB.
+This is the backend server for the Karthikeyan Sentinel application, built with Node.js, Express, and MongoDB.

 ## Prerequisites